Rome Attractions: The top 9 attractions in Rome, Italy 2025

 Just kidding (not).

 Unlike most other water fountains which are circular, the Trevi Fountain is a facade fixed onto a building located in the middle of an urban cluster of buildings surrounded by several small alleyways.
 The fountain is 26 metres high by 49 metres wide and is supplied with water from an actual aqueduct.
 It is adorned with fully three-dimensional sculptures, not simply reliefs.
 It has one large basin at the bottom into which water falls from a smaller basin above.
 The pool has a naturally blue colour.
-The water is not drinkable today because of the many coins visitors toss into it, and the fact that the water is recycled but you can still look at and touch it, and throw coins into it.
-Twice a week the water flow is stopped, the fountain is drained, the coins collected, and the basin given a thorough clean.
-If you happen to come when this is happening, you can see this process.
-You might also see people coming to get wedding photos taken.
+The water is not drinkable today because of the many coins and other things that visitors toss into it, and the fact that the water is recycled, but you can still look at and touch it, and throw coins into it.

 Being a building facade directly facing the street, there is no entry or open and close time, so expect crowds at all hours of the day and well into the night.